-- Your exact diagnosis
+- your exact diagnosis

-- How well you’re able to manage your symptoms
+- how well you’re able to manage your symptoms

-- Whether certain situations or experiences can trigger your episodes (for example, you might find that getting very little sleep while going through a stressful life event could trigger an episode of mania)
+- whether certain situations or experiences can trigger your episodes (for example, you might find that getting very little sleep while going through a stressful life event could trigger an episode of mania)

-- How you define an episode personally
+- how you define an episode personally

-What is normal for you can also change over time.
+What’s normal for you can also change over time.
 However, many people find that:

-- Depressive episodes can last longer – sometimes for several months
+- depressive episodes can last longer – sometimes for several months